 Approximate distribution of the Snow Bunting. © Xeno-Canto 2024

-In western and northern Europe, it winters on Iceland, the British Isles, and coastally from the southern Baltic Sea south to Portugal.
+In western and northern Europe, it winters on Iceland, the British Isles, and coastally from southern Scandinavia south to Portugal.
 In the interior, it winters from Germany, Poland, and the Baltic nations south to Bulgaria and Ukraine, and eastward sparsely across the steppes of southern Russia, Kazakhstan, Mongolia, and northern Inner Mongolia—apparently rare in most of its Asian wintering range.
 In the Far East, it winters sparsely along coasts from the Chukchi Peninsula south to Hokkaido.

 Many Snow Buntings winter along seacoasts.
 (Eastern Point, Gloucester, Massachusetts; November 17, 2023.) © Sam Zhang